mucsci-students/2023sp-420-PyGame/README.md

 - [Team](#Team-Members)
 ---

-<summary style="font-weight:bold;font-size:16.5pt;">Summary:</summary>
+**<summary style="font-weight:bold;font-size:16.5pt;">Summary:</summary>**

-A simple game where a player is to create english words using a number of given characters, but the word has to use the required character.
+A simple game where a player is to create English words using a number of given characters, but the word has to use the required character.

 ### Features
 - Large selection of randomly generated puzzles.
-- Ability to create your own puzzle by inputing a word with seven unique characters.
+- Ability to create your own puzzle by inputting a word with seven unique characters.
-- Word puzzles can be stored and accesed at a later time.
+- Word puzzles can be stored and accessed at a later time.
 - Share a puzzle with a friend by generating a sharable key unique to that puzzle.